Back to School Nutrition Guide and Recipe round up

 - COMPLEX CARBS: This gives them energy - Whole grains like oats, millet, buckwheat, brown/wild rice, quinoa, teff, sorghum, whole wheat, barley

-- CLEAN PROTEIN: This helps them grow and repair tissues - Organic soy products (tofu, edamame, tempeh, soy milk), legumes (chickpeas, lentils), quinoa, seeds (pumpkin, sunflower, hemp, chia), and if you eat meat: pastured raised eggs, wild-caught fish
+- CLEAN PROTEIN: This helps them grow and repair tissues - Organic soy products (tofu, edamame, tempeh, soy milk), legumes (chickpeas, lentils), quinoa, seeds (pumpkin, sunflower, hemp, chia), and if you eat meat: pastured raised eggs, wild-caught fish and chicken (I know it's easy, and kids like them, but don't consider cold cuts 'clean' - processed meat is classified as a Group 1 carcinogen by the IARC.

 - FIBER: This is important for a healthy microbiome, which then translates to a healthier immune system.
 Fiber also binds onto toxins and helps us eliminate them - Seasonal fruits and veggies (leafy, cruciferous, starchy & crunchy) that are easily accessible, easy to prep and pack

 - DIVERSITY: Gut health is central to overall health and the first step to detoxing that I teach in my Detox Right course.
 One of the biggest and most important determinants of gut health is the diversity of plants we eat.
-So I try to look at what colors are on my kids' plate and incorporate as many colors from the rainbow as I can.
-Each color represent different polyphenols that feed our gut health and help us fight diseases.
+So I try to look at what colors are on my kids' plates and incorporate as many colors from the rainbow as I can.
+Each color represents different polyphenols that feed our gut health and help us fight diseases.

 A well-balanced breakfast can offer a great start to the day for your kids (and you too!).
 And the best thing is, it doesn’t need to be complicated.
 With a few simple ingredients and a little planning, you can have a yummy breakfast ready without needing to do much in the morning.